MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Snowflake.md

 | Include relationship columns | If checked, includes columns that might have relationships to other tables.
 If this box is cleared, you won’t see those columns. |
 | | |

-Once you've selected the advanced options you require, select **OK** in Power Query Desktop to connect to your PostgreSQL database.
+Once you've selected the advanced options you require, select **OK** in Power Query Desktop to connect to your Snowflake database.

-### Custom Roles

-The Snowflake connector supports *Custom Roles* beginning with the February 2021 release of Power BI Desktop.

 ## Next Steps